-Lateral color if not corrected appears in field of view.
-If can be seen in simple eyepiece when look through the FOV from center to edge of field
+Lateral color if not corrected appears in the field of view.
+If can be seen in a simple eyepiece when you look through the FOV from the center to the edge of field

 It is not possible to reach ideal color correction because of very different dispersion behavior of real existing glasses.
-Only correction for several wavelength of given wavelength region is possible.
+Only correction for several wavelengths within a wavelength region is possible.

-The task is difficult for system with high aperture because correction of spherochromatizm going to be more difficult problem.
+The task is difficult for a system with high aperture because the correction of spherochromatism is going to be more difficult.

-Lateral color is more difficult to eliminate and required additional parameters of optical system for correction.
+Lateral color is more difficult to eliminate and requires additional optical system parameters to correct.

-But residul spectrum can be decreased below of diffraction limit which are result of diffraction in given optical system.
+The residual spectrum can be decreased below the diffraction limit as a result of diffraction in a given optical system.